TheIoTLearningInitiative/IBMInternetOfThings/documentation/documentation/IbmWatsonIoTPlatformConnectRegistration.md

 # Create Device Type

+1. Click on Devices tab
+2. Click on Add Device button
+3. Click on Create Device Type

 __Name:__ TiliIntelEdison
 > The device type name is used to identify the device type uniquely, using a restricted set of characters to make it suitable for API use.